 Attributes may be simple type or complex type.
 Complex (C) attributes are aggregates of other attributes that can be simple type or complex type.
-Simple attribute types consist of Text (TE), Date (DA), Time (TI), DateTime (DT), Enumeration (EN), Boolean (BO), Integer (IN) and Real (RE) (see clause X.X).
+Simple attributes are assigned to one of 8 types (see clause X.X).

 The binding of attributes to feature types, the binding of attributes to attributes to construct complex attributes, and attribute multiplicity is defined in the Feature Catalogue.
 Within this document, the allowable attributes is included in the description of each feature type, as well as the allowable values for enumeration type attributes.